-&lt;sup>1 Dr Düttmann's Management Board contract expired on 16 October 2021.
-He worked in a supporting function on request from 1 August 2021.
-The values stated refer to a full financial year.
-For the financial year 2021/22, variable remuneration in accordance with Dr Düttmann's Management Board contract was paid on a pro rata basis only for the term of the Management Board contract.
+For better comparability, the values stated refer to a full financial year.
+For financial year 2022/23, variable remuneration in accordance with the Management Board contracts of Dr Deissner and Mr Wieser was paid on a pro rata basis only for the term of the Management Board contract.